pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 A compressed data packet consists of a compression algorithm ID followed by data that cannot be parsed if the compression algorithm is unsupported.

 UTF-8ish encodings are therefore safe in compressed data packets.

-## Packet Types

-It may eventually become necessary to also expand the Packet Type registry, which currently has 24 of 64 possible entries allocated.
-This can only be done by specifying a novel packet framing.

-The two currently supported packet framing systems are distinguished by bit 6, however in both cases bit 7 of the first octet is 1.
-Any new packet framing MUST therefore set bit 7 to 0, but MUST NOT prevent further enhancements to packet framing.
-It MUST therefore reserve at least one value of the first octet for future use.

-### Extended OpenPGP Packet Framing

-The first octet contains:

-* Bit 7 is 0
-* If bits 6 and 5 are both 1, then bits 4..0 and all eight bits of the second octet indicate the Packet Type (two-octet encoding).
-* Values where bit 7 is 0 and bits 6 and 5 are not both 1 are reserved.
-* Subsequent octets contain the packet length in OpenPGP packet length format.

-The "OpenPGP" one-octet encoding (bits 7 and 6 both 1) continues to represent code points 0..63 as usual.
-The extended two-octet encoding represents code points 64..8255.

-The bottom half of the extended range (64..4159, high nybble of the first octet is 0x4) contains critical packet types, of which the top 256 (3904..4159) are private use.
-Similarly, the top half of the extended range (4160..8255, high nybble of the first octet is 0x05) contains non-critical packet types, again of which the top 256 code points (8000..8255) are private use.